ConservationMetrics/guardianconnector-change-detection/README.md

 ## Configure

-1. Create a `.env` file using the provided example as a template.
+Create a `.env` file using the provided example as a template.
+The variables represent the following:

-2. Set your Mapbox access token in the `.env` file.
-This is essential as the HTML map won't load without it.
-Additional Mapbox map properties are optional.
-3. (Optional) Define the maximum zoom for your satellite imagery offline map in the `.env` file.
-By default, it uses a zoom level of 14 if no value is given.
+* `MAPBOX_ACCESS_TOKEN` (Mandatory): Access token for your Mapbox account, required for your HTML map to work.
+* `MAPBOX_STYLE`: The background style used for your HTML map.
+Defaults to mapbox://styles/mapbox/satellite-streets-v11 if not provided.
+* `MAPBOX_ZOOM`: Default zoom level for your HTML map.
+Defaults to 1 if not provided.
+* `MAPBOX_CENTER_LONGITUDE`: Default center longitude for your HTML map.
+Defaults to 0 if not provided.
+* `MAPBOX_CENTER_LATITUDE`: Default center latitude for your HTML map.
+Defaults to 0 if not provided.
+* `RASTER_IMAGERY_URL` (Mandatory): URL for the source of your satellite imagery tiles that will be downloaded for offline usage.
+Note that if an API token is required that it must be appended to this URL.
+(If need be, the script can be expanded to handle this differently.)
+* `RASTER_IMAGERY_ATTRIBUTION`: Attribution for your satellite imagery source.
+Currently this is added to the metadata of the raster MBTiles file.
+* `RASTER_MBTILES_MAX_ZOOM`: Maximum zoom level up until which imagery tiles will be downloaded.
+Defaults to 14 if not provided.
+* `RASTER_BUFFER_SIZE`: A buffer (in kilometers) to expand the imagery download beyond the bounding box of your GeoJSON file.
+Defaults to 0 if not provided.

 ## Run the script